IVproger/RL_ShakeGame_project/README.md

 # Snake Game with Reinforcement Learning

 This project was developed as part of the **Reinforcement Learning course at Innopolis University (2024)**.
 It focuses on applying different RL algorithms to emulate and solve the classic Snake game.
-The algorithms implemented include Q-learning, SARSA, Deep Q-Network (DQN), and Policy Gradient (REINFORCE).
+The algorithms implemented include Q-learning, SARSA, Deep Q-Network (DQN), Policy Gradient (REINFORCE) and  Actor-Critic models.
 The goal is to optimize the agent (snake) to maximize its score while experimenting with various reward functions and comparing the effectiveness of each algorithm.

 ## Demo
 ![Snake Game Demo](/artifacts/demo.gif)